PhenX/FluentMigrator.Repl/README.md

-# BlazorCodeEditor
+# FluentMigrator REPL

-A fully client side c# code editor with blazor and roslyn
+This tool is based on the code from https://github.com/thatplatypus/BlazorCodeEditor

+It is a fully client-side web application built with Blazor WebAssembly that demonstrates a novel approach to dynamically compiling and executing FluentMigrator entirely in the browser.

 ## Overview
 Blazor Code Editor is a minimal, client-side web application built with Blazor WebAssembly.
 It demonstrates a novel approach to dynamically compiling and executing C# code entirely in the browser.
 This project is a lightweight public version of Apollo, showcasing its core capabilities in a simplified form.